 A security breach is not only damaging to a company's reputation, particularly in the government sector, but it is also costly.
-The average cost of a data breach around the globe, according to a recent report, is around 5 million.
+According to a recent report, the average cost of a data breach around the globe is around 5 million.
 To keep those dollars and secure your assets, it's best to invest in training from the start.
 This factor does not include the political ramifications of these government security threats.

 4. Prevent downtime

-It takes a long time to investigate and remedy a security breach or incident.
+Investigating and remedying a security breach or incident takes a long time.
 Your team will need to invest that time to getting back up and running.
 This is likely to disrupt your workflow and cause you to miss deadlines.
 Even a few hours of downtime might create significant inconvenience.